-The term ‘complex recruitment’ is commonly used in reference the way recruitment is carried out in the following sectors:
+The term ‘complex recruitment’ is commonly used in reference to the way recruitment marketing is carried out in the following sectors:

 - Charities and other organisations with charitable status

 - Local authorities

 - Not For Profit organisations

 It came about for no other reason than that’s exactly what it is.
 It’s usually multi-layered and more complex than private sector recruitment marketing processes.

 This is unsettling when you bear in mind that many organisations in these sectors are suffering skills shortages.
 These skills shortages are a result of a lack of new talent coming on board and a loss of existing talent to the private sector.

 Rebecca Clarke, the research adviser at the CIPD, made this statement about the problems with public sector recruitment in 2012, almost 10 years ago.
 She describes, “…an ongoing struggle for employers to find the skills and experience they need to drive their organisations forward.
 This is a particular issue in the public sector where, now more than ever, they require talented and experienced individuals at senior levels of the organisation to help steer them through times of change.
 The image of the public sector is putting off some new recruits.
 This… makes jobs in public sector organisations less and less appealing to those individuals who have the skills required for the vacancies.”

 This statement sounds so familiar that it could have been made this week.